truenas/middleware/docs/userguide/index.rst

 +---------------------+----------------+---------------------------------------------------------------------------------------------------------------------+

 This screen also allows you to configure an alias for the interface.
-If you wish to set multiple aliases, click the “Add extra alias” link for each alias you wish to configure.
+If you wish to set multiple aliases, click the "Add extra alias" link for each alias you wish to configure.
 To delete an alias, highlight the interface in the tree to access its "Edit" screen.
 Be sure to check the "Delete" checkbox associated with the alias.
 If you instead click the "Delete" button at the bottom of this screen, you will delete the whole interface, not just the alias.